The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 His backpack rattles to the beat.

-- They melt, - know for yourself at the same time, -
+- They are melting, - know this, -

 Yes, matches are smoking in the bushes,